UNC-Libraries/SCTS-Documentation/Style Guide.md

 *Edited description:*

 Thomas Francis Price and Sarah Harrill Price were married white farmers from Rutherford County, N.C.
 Thomas Francis Price served in the 56th North Carolina Infantry.

-- **Example 3**

-*Legacy description:*

-Prudhomme family members were planters in Natchitoches Parish, La., with interests in slaves, cotton, corn, hay, lumber, livestock, and a general store.
-Six generations of Prudhommes, spanning the 19th and 20th centuries, lived at Bermuda plantation (later called Oakland).
-Among the important members of the Prudhomme family were Phanor Prudhomme (1807-1865); his son, J. Alphonse Prudhomme I (1838-1919); his grandson, P. Phanor Prudhomme II (1865-1948); and his great grandson, J. Alphonse Prudhomme II (1896-1991), who carried on the various agricultural operations and the general store until the early 1980s; and J. Alphonse II's wife, Lucile Keator Prudhomme (1906-1994).

-*Edited description:*

-The Prudhomme family of Natchitoches Parish, La., were the French Creole owners of a plantation based on a workforce of enslaved people and later tenant farmers, sharecroppers, and day laborers, with interests in cotton, corn, hay, lumber, livestock, and a general store.
-Six generations of Prudhommes and enslaved people and their descendants, spanning the 19th and 20th centuries, lived at Bermuda plantation (later called Oakland).

 - **Example 4**